-As you’re working on spending less or saving more, it’s essential to keep track of these numbers.
-Over time, you’ll become more familiar with your spending habits, and it will be easier to know which levers to pull to keep your monthly cash flow strong.
+As you become more familiar with your saving and spending habits, it will be easier to know which levers to pull to keep your monthly cash flow strong.

 How to increase cash flow